 Brackens Daily is a satirical publication.
 The stories, characters, quotes, officials, committees, violations, and incidents contained herein are fictional.
-Any resemblance to actual events or persons, living or dead, is either coincidental or extremely funny depending on where you live.
+Any resemblance to actual events or persons, living or dead, is either coincidental or the best thing that's ever happened to you.

-We observe the traditions of responsible journalism the way most people observe speed limits.
-With intention.
-Situationally.
+We observe the traditions of responsible journalism the way most people observe speed limits: with intention and situational awareness.

-Brackens Daily has no political agenda.
-We have opinions, but they are in a separate document.
-That document does not exist.
+Brackens Daily holds no political agenda.
+We have opinions, but they exist only in a separate document that is purely fictional.

 Local.
 Independent.
 Partially Accurate.
 Rarely Sorry.

-The following is an edited transcript of an exclusive interview with the Editor in Chief of Brackens Daily.
-The interview was conducted in the Eastern Panhandle.
-The Editor agreed to participate on the condition that the questions be reasonable.
-We failed that condition immediately.
-Some answers have been edited for length.
-None have been edited for accuracy because that is not something we do here.
+The following is an edited transcript of an exclusive interview with the Editor in Chief of Brackens Daily, a notable satirical publication.
+The interview took place in the Eastern Panhandle, where the Editor agreed to participate on the condition that the questions be reasonable.
+We clearly failed that condition immediately.
+Some answers have been edited for length, but none have been altered for accuracy because we uphold that standard here at Brackens Daily.

 Brackens Daily: Thank you for sitting down with us.

 I did not have a choice.
-You scheduled this during my lunch and then sent a reminder.
+You scheduled this interview during my lunch and then sent a reminder.
 Two reminders actually.
-The second one had an exclamation point in it which I found aggressive given that we are the same publication.
+The second one had an exclamation point in it, which I found aggressive, given that we are the same publication.
 I want that noted.
-I had a sandwich planned and now I have this.
-The sandwich was not rescheduled.
-It is still out there somewhere.
+I had a sandwich planned, and now I have this.
+The sandwich was not rescheduled; it is still out there somewhere.
 This interview needs to be worth it.

 You founded Brackens Daily.
 What was the vision?

-The vision was to create a news outlet that covered the Panhandle with the seriousness it deserved and the accuracy we could reasonably manage given our resources, our timeline, and the fact that some of these stories are entirely made up.
-We knew going in that we were not going to get everything right.
-We made peace with that early.
-It has been very freeing honestly.
+The vision was to create a news outlet that covered the Eastern Panhandle with the seriousness it deserved and the accuracy we could reasonably manage, given our resources, our timeline, and the fact that some of these stories are entirely made up.
+We knew going in that we weren’t going to get everything right, and we made peace with that early.
+It has been very freeing, honestly.
 I recommend it.
 More publications should try it.

 No.